GEM3D/graph_based_amr/puAMR/readme.md

-Parallel Adaotive Mesh Refinement using Unstructured Grid Connectivity Approach for Cartesian Domains
+Parallel Adaptive Mesh Refinement using Unstructured Grid Connectivity Approach for Cartesian Domains

   - Cartesian Processor Topology for Generation of the Initial Mesh
   - Usesd Zoltan (Sandia National Lab) for Grid Partitioning
-  - The treeis implicit as all the modifications are done on the connectivity
+  - The tree is implicit as all the modifications are done on the connectivity

 # Required Libraries